pulpgrinder/sic-transit/documentation.md

 firstSic.performTransition({panelSelector:"#panel1",transitionName:"flipOutX"});
 ```

+You can edit the above code to use  `flipInY` and `flipOutY` if you want to see those transitions.

 #### `irisIn/irisOut, irisInFrom/irisOutTo`

-These transitions use growing or shrinking circles through which the panel in question is visible (similar to a "camera iris" effect). `irisIn` and `irisOut` work with whatever elements are currently on the stack, while `irisInFromWhite`,`irisOutToWhite`,`irisInFromBlack`,`irisOutToBlack`,`irisInFromGray`, and `irisOutToGray` use panels of the specified color for the iris surround.
+These transitions use growing or shrinking circles through which the panel in question is visible (similar to a "camera iris" effect). `irisIn` and `irisOut` work with whatever elements are currently on the stack, while `irisInFromWhite`, `irisOutToWhite`, `irisInFromBlack`, `irisOutToBlack`, `irisInFromGray`, and `irisOutToGray` use panels of the specified color for the iris surround.

 ```javascript
 // Move "#panel3" to the top of the stack and